anglessteven/Lunch-Hackers/README.md

 # Lunch-Hackers

 # Summary

-There are some number of problems each week that the group will try to solve for the next Friday.
-We go through our solutions one by one for the group to explain and hopefully propagate knowledge.
+Every two weeks, we will have a few problems that the group will try to solve.
+After the two weeks are up (technically on a Friday evening), we will schedule a weekend video call at some time that is convenient for everyone who has submitted a solution (hopefully this will settle into a particular time with some regularity).

+Each week's problems will be listed in this repo.

+To get added to our private list of people for the video call, just open an issue here and we will get you on it.

 # Get Started
 1. Fork this repository.